Steven Poon

-Steven Poon Kwok-lim, BBS, JP (born 9 July 1943) was an appointed member of the Legislative Council of Hong Kong (1991–95) and member of the Kowloon City District Board (1994–99) for Kowloon Tong.
+Steven Poon Kwok-lim (born 9 July 1943) was an appointed member of the Legislative Council of Hong Kong (1991–95) and member of the Kowloon City District Board (1994–99) for Kowloon Tong.

 Poon was born in Guangzhou.
 He was a member of the Hong Kong Stock Exchange, Hong Kong University of Science and Technology and Hong Kong Institution of Engineers.